Wellness Basics: Spiritual Health

 Spiritual Health is foundational to well-being as it deeply and fundamentally connects to the other components of health.
 For example...

-Your meaning and purpose connects to what you study (intellectual), what career you choose (occupational), how you spend your money (financial), who you hang out with (social).
+Your meaning and purpose connect to what you study (intellectual), what career you choose (occupational), how you spend your money (financial), who you hang out with (social).

 And just think about what happens to your emotional and mental well-being when you don't feel like you have meaning and purpose in our life.
 Or when you're riddled with guilt and shame because your actions don't align to your morals and values.